How to Recover Faster: 13 Ways to Optimize Your Post-Workout Recovery

 - Improve/maintain tissue flexibility

-Ideally you would have a professional do this for you, but that’s rarely time and cost effective for many.
-Self massage does work but can sometimes be a little awkward depending where you need it.
+Ideally, you would have a professional do this for you, but that’s rarely time and cost-effective for many.
+Self-massage does work but can sometimes be a little awkward depending on where you need it.

 Save Mobility for Later